ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    field is not empty.
 2. Verify the proof in `monitor` as described in {{proof-combined-tree}}.
-3. Compute a candidate root value for the tree from the proof in `inclusion`, the hashes of log entries used in `search`, and any previously-retained full subtrees of the log tree.
+3. Compute a candidate root value for the tree from the proof in `inclusion`, the hashes of log entries used in `search`, and any previously retained full subtrees of the log tree.
 4. With the candidate root value for the tree, verify `FullTreeHead`.

-Some information is omitted from MonitorResponse in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
+Some information is omitted from MonitorResponse in the interest of efficiency, because the user would have already seen and verified it as part of conducting other queries.
 In particular, VRF proofs for different versions of each label are not provided, given that these can be cached from the original Search or Update query.